-4.2.4 Homologous Series
+8.2.4 Homologous Series

 You have seen that carbon atoms can be linked together to form chains of varying lengths.
 In addition, hydrogen atom or atoms on these carbon chains can be replaced by any of the functional groups that we saw above.
 The presence of a functional group such as alcohol dictates the properties of the carbon compound, regardless of the length of the carbon chain.
-For example, the chemical properties of CH $3$ OH, C $2$ H $5$ OH, C $3$ H $7$ OH and C $4$ H $9$ OH are all very similar.
+For example, the chemical properties of CH3OH, C2H5OH, C3H7OH and C4H9OH are all very similar.
 Hence, such a series of compounds in which the same functional group substitutes for hydrogen in a carbon chain is called a homologous series.

-Let us look at the homologous series that we saw earlier in Table 4.2.
-If we look at the formulae of successive compounds, say - $\,$ is 1 u)?
+Let us look at the homologous series that we saw earlier in Table 8.2.
+If we look at the formulae of successive compounds, say -

-$$CH_4$$ and $C_2H_6$ - these differ by a $-CH_2$ - unit $C_2H_6$ and $C_3H_8$ - these differ by a $-CH_2$ - unit
+CH_4 and C_2H_6 These differ by a - CH_2 - Unit C_2H_6 and C_3H_8 these differ by a - CH_2 - Unit

-What is the difference between the next pair - propane and butane $(C_4H{10})$ ?
-Can you find out the difference in molecular masses between these pairs (the atomic mass of carbon is 12 u and the atomic mass of hydrogen unit?
-Do you see any relation between the number of carbon and hydrogen atoms in these compounds?
-The general formula for alkenes can be written as $C_nH{2n}$ , where n=2,3,4.
-Can you similarly generate the general formula for alkanes and alkynes?
+What is the difference between the next pair - propane and butane $(C_4 H{10})$?

+Can you find out the difference in molecular masses between these pairs (the atomic mass of carbon is 12 u and the atomic mass of hydrogen is 1 u)?

 Similarly, take the homologous series for alkenes.
-The first member of the series is ethene which we have already come across in Section 4.2.1.
+The first member of the series is ethene which we have already come across in section 8.2.1.
 What is the formula for ethene?
-The succeeding members have the formula $\rm C_3H_6$ , $\rm C_4H_8$ and $\rm C_5H{10}$ .
-Do these also differ by a -CH2-
+The succeeding members have the formula C_3H_6 , C_4H_8 and C_5H{10} .
+Do these also differ by a - CH2 unit?
+Do you see any relation between the number of carbon and hydrogen atoms in these compounds?
+The general formula for Alkenes can be written as C_nH{2n+2} where n = 2, 3, 4.
+Can you similarly generate the general formula for Alkenes and Alkynes?